spring-attic/spring-android-samples/README.md

 3. Enter "Default" in the Name field

-    > Note: The Android Maven Plugin attempts to start an AVD with the name "Default" unless you specify an alternate emulator in the POM.
+    > **Note**: The Android Maven Plugin attempts to start an AVD with the name "Default" unless you specify an alternate emulator in the POM.

 4. Select "Nexus 7" as the device